arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-usb/content.md

 ### 1. Connect the  Portenta to the Arduino MKR WiFi 1010

-To connect thePortenta to the Arduino MKR WiFi 1010 board you will need connect the pins with Serial1 functionality (13RX and 14TX in both boards) between them, and their GND pins as shown in the following image:
+To connect thePortenta to the Arduino MKR WiFi 1010 board you will need connect the pins with Serial1 functionality (13RX and 14TX in both boards) between them as shown in the image below.
+Don't forget to connect as well the GNDs of the boards.

 ![Serial connection Portenta - Arduino MKR WiFi 1010.](assets/por_ard_usbh_portenta_to_mkr1010.png)